 Denture Hygiene is Important

 As these are artificial teeth, it doesn’t mean your brushing days are over.
 Just as you care for your real teeth, you need to brush at least twice a day or after every meal with a special denture-friendly toothbrush to maintain healthy and good-looking dentures.
+This is especially important to protect your gums and prevent further recession.

-Protection from Staining
+Protecting Dentures from Staining

 You need to be more careful with consuming the right kind of food to prevent it from staining.
 Try avoiding food such as red wine, tea, coffee, or food with artificial colorants.
 If the stains make you feel embarrassed to smile publicly, consider consulting your dentist for a whitening option.

-Dentures might require Repairs
+Dentures Might Require Repairs

 In any case of damage to dentures like chip, stain, or breakage, never try to fix it by yourself as it may turn into a really expensive and complex problem.
 In any such situation, always go for expert medical supervision or consultation.